MIT-STARLab/CLICK-Image-Tool/README.md

 Tool to generate the golden image to be flashed on the Raspberry Pi.
 It cross-compiles a cut-down Linux system with a few packages using [buildroot](https://buildroot.org/).

 ## Instructions
-1. A linux host with git, subversion and device-tree-compiler installed is needed
+1. A linux host with git, subversion and device-tree-compiler installed is needed (WSL works too)
 2. Configure the top-level variables in `build.sh`
 3. To start the image build, run `./build.sh`
 4. On first run, the build can take up to an hour, depending on computing power
 5. Final images will appear in the `img/` folder
-6. `click_emmc.img` is the eMMC file that can be flashed using usbboot from a linux host
+6. `click_emmc.img` is the raw eMMC file that can be flashed using rpiboot with a Comptude Module IO board
 7. `click_golden.img` is the golden image that includes the usbboot bootloader for VNC2L.
 This is the golden image to be uplinked to the BCT bus.
 8. The default root password is `lasercom`.
 CLICK SSH keys can also be used to log in using SSH without a password when in debug mode.